Kim Jong Il: Family

-There is no official information available about Kim Jong-il's marital history, but he is believed to have been officially married twice and to have had three mistresses.
-He had three known sons: Kim Jong-nam, Kim Jong-chul and Kim Jong-un.
-His two known daughters are Kim Sol-song and Kim Yo-jong.
+There is no official information available about Kim Jong Il's marital history, but he is believed to have been officially married twice and to have had three mistresses.
+He had three known sons: Kim Jong-nam, Kim Jong-chul and Kim Jong Un.
+His two known daughters are Kim Sol-song and Kim Yo Jong.

 Kim's first wife, Hong Il-chon, was the daughter of a martyr who died during the Korean War.
 She was handpicked by his father and married to him in 1966.
-They have a girl called Kim Hye-kyung, who was born in 1968.
+They had a daughter called Kim Hye Kyung, who was born in 1968.
 Soon afterwards, they divorced in 1969.

 Kim's first mistress, Song Hye-rim, was a star of North Korean films.
 She was already married to another man and with a child when they met.
 Kim is reported to have forced her husband to divorce her.
 This relationship, which started in 1970, was not officially recognized.
-They had one son, Kim Jong-nam (1971–2017), who was Kim Jong-il's eldest son.
+They had one son, Kim Jong-nam (1971–2017), who was Kim Jong Il's eldest son.
 Kim kept both the relationship and the child a secret (even from his father) until he ascended to power in 1994.
 However, after years of estrangement, Song is believed to have died in Moscow in the Central Clinical Hospital in 2002.

 Kim's official wife, Kim Young-sook, was the daughter of a high-ranking military official.
-His father Kim Il-Sung handpicked her to marry his son.
-The two were estranged for some years before Kim's death.
-Kim had a daughter from this marriage, Kim Sol-song (born 1974).
+His father Kim Il Sung handpicked her to marry his son.
+The two were estranged for some years before his death.
+Kim had a daughter from this marriage, Kim Sol Song (born 1974).

-His second mistress, Ko Yong-hui, was a Japanese-born ethnic Korean and a dancer.
+His second mistress, Ko Yong Hui, was a Japanese-born ethnic Korean and a dancer.
 She had taken over the role of First Lady until her death – reportedly of cancer – in 2004.
-They had two sons, Kim Jong-chul (in 1981) and Kim Jong-un, also "Jong Woon" or "Jong Woong" (in 1983).
-They also had a daughter, Kim Yo-jong, who was about 23 years old in 2012.
+They had two sons, Kim Jong-chul (in 1981) and Kim Jong Un, also "Jong Woon" or "Jong Woong" (in 1983).
+They also had a daughter, Kim Yo Jong, who was about 23 years old in 2012.

 After Ko's death, Kim lived with Kim Ok, his third mistress, who had served as his personal secretary since the 1980s.
 She "virtually act[ed] as North Korea's first lady" and frequently accompanied Kim on his visits to military bases and in meetings with visiting foreign dignitaries.
 She traveled with Kim on a secretive trip to China in January 2006, where she was received by Chinese officials as Kim's wife.

 According to Michael Breen, author of the book Kim Jong Il: North Korea's Dear Leader, the women intimately linked to Kim never acquired any power or influence of consequence.
 As he explains, their roles were limited to that of romance and domesticity.

 He had a younger sister, Kim Kyong-hui.
-She was married to Jang Sung-taek, who was executed in December 2013 in Pyongyang, after being falsely charged with treason and corruption.
+She was married to Jang Sung-taek, who was executed in December 2013 in Pyongyang, after being charged with treason and corruption.